wangqinNick/tp/docs/DeveloperGuide.md

 3. Once the user attains a grade for the modules keyed in, they inputs `grade CS2101 4 A-` (4 MCs, A grade) to record the grade for their module.
 They does this for all the other modules they have taken.

-4. Once every module in the `ModuleManager` has been graded, they inputs `cap 46 4.24` to calculate their accumulative CAP after attaining their new grades.
+4. Once every module in the `ModuleManager` has been graded, they inputs `cap` to calculate their accumulative CAP after attaining their new grades.

 5. The `CommandResult` returns the success message to show the user their current CAP after attaining their grades.